awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 **Note**
 Tasks are executed asynchronously\.
 You can use the `UTL_FILE.FREMOVE` Oracle procedure to remove files from a directory\.
-For more information, see [FREMOVE Procedure](https://docs.oracle.com/database/121/ARPLS/u_file.htm#ARPLS70924) in the Oracle documentation\.
+For more information, see [FREMOVE procedure](https://docs.oracle.com/database/121/ARPLS/u_file.htm#ARPLS70924) in the Oracle documentation\.

-### Monitoring the Status of a File Transfer<a name="oracle-s3-integration.using.task-status"></a>
+### Monitoring the status of a file transfer<a name="oracle-s3-integration.using.task-status"></a>

 File transfer tasks publish Amazon RDS events when they start and when they complete\.
-For information about viewing events, see [Viewing Amazon RDS Events](USER_ListEvents.md)\.
+For information about viewing events, see [Viewing Amazon RDS events](USER_ListEvents.md)\.

 You can view the status of an ongoing task in a bdump file\.
 The bdump files are located in the `/rdsdbdata/log/trace` directory\.
 Each bdump file name is in the following format\.